ATI Dosage Calculation

 Free ATI Dosage Calculation Questions

-A nurse is preparing to administer magnesium hydroxide/aluminum hydroxide 30 mL PO to an adolescent.
-How many oz should the nurse administer?
-(Round the answer to the nearest whole number.
+A nurse is preparing to administer 7.5 mL of ampicillin 250 mg oral suspension to a toddler who has otitis media.
+The nurse should recognize that 7.5 mL is equivalent to how many tsp?
+(Round the answer to the nearest tenth.
 Use a leading zero if it applies.
 Do not use a trailing zero.)

 -